Premanand Lotlikar

-Premanand Anand Lotlikar (born 14 July 1954) is an Indian insurance agent, businessman, former actor, theatre director, and playwright known for his work in Marathi nataks and tiatr (theatre) productions.
+Premanand Anand Lotlikar (born 14 July 1954) is an Indian former actor, theatre director, playwright, insurance agent, and businessman known for his work in tiatr (theatre) productions.

 Early life

-Premanand Anand Lotlikar was born on 14 July 1954, in Margão, Goa, which was a part of the Portuguese India under the Portuguese Empire.
-Hisere Anand Lotlikar, a small-scale goldsmith from Macasana, and Premabai Anand Lotlikar, a homemaker.
+Premanand Anand Lotlikar was born on 14 July 1954 in Margão, Goa, then part of Portuguese India, to Anand Lotlikar, a small-scale goldsmith from Macasana, and Premabai Anand Lotlikar, a homemaker.
 He was the second of four children in the family.
 Lotlikar was educated in Marathi during his primary schooling at Holy Trinity High School in Benaulim.
 During his time at school, he noticed that certain classmates, like Roseferns and Christopher Leitao, were engaged in cultural endeavors.
 During his school years, Lotlikar performed in one-act plays at cultural events and annual day celebrations held by the educational institution.
-After his primary education, he went on to graduate from Parvatibai Chowgule College, located in Margao.
+After completing his primary education, he went on to earn a Bachelor of Arts degree from Parvatibai Chowgule College in Margao.

 Throughout his time in school, Lotlikar was involved in Marathi theatrical activities in Goa, taking part in various productions at venues such as the Lakshmi Mandir in Benaulim and Margao.
 Through this association, he encountered N. Shivdas, a writer, known for his role as a teacher at a state-run primary school situated in Benaulim.
 Shivdas was both a playwright and director for two Konkani theatrical productions, The Prince, and Pisantt, in which both Lotlikar and Roseferns took on acting roles.
 These plays were later part of a drama competition held by the Kala Academy.

 Lotlikar's early theatrical experience and connections within the local drama community got him interested in Goan performance arts.
 However, financial constraints initially prevented him from pursuing a career as a professional tiatrist.
 It was only later, when he began assisting his father Anand in his new roles as a candle seller and a vendor of moong konn (a Goan sweet he sold during tiatrs), that he developed a familiarity with and appreciation for Goa's tiatr tradition.